A Brief Introduction to International Free Trade

 But the economics of Adam Smith and David Ricardo have stood the test of time, as Smith’s most recent biographer, Jesse Norman, observes:

 And there is one thing that Smith gets triumphantly, monumentally right, that guarantees his place among the immortals: he sets himself to address the foundational question of how far the pursuit of individual self – interest through cultural and market exchange can yield economic growth and socially beneficial outcomes.
 That marks the moment at which economics starts to come of age.

-Business strategy is not conducted in a vacuum, hence the importance of understanding its context with reference to political economy and why, as we concluded in the Preamble, it is important for Brexit principles, including professional negotiators and the politicians who appoint them, to communicate in the front-line language of business: (I) Customers; (ii) Competitors; (iii) Company capabilities.
+Business strategy is not conducted in a vacuum, hence the importance of understanding its context with reference to political economy and why, as we concluded in the Preamble, it is important for Brexit principals, including professional negotiators and the politicians who appoint them, to communicate in the front-line language of business: (i) Customers; (ii) Competitors; (iii) Company capabilities.

-As we draw British Business Manifesto: Strategies for Profitable Growth to a close in the Epilogue, we bring together the Strategic Audit introduced in Chapter One and the Implementation Audit introduced in Chapter Eight to present an exclusive framework and process for scanning the external business environment, assessing organisational capabilities and identifying strategic priorities in the concluding section: A Comprehensive TOWS Analysis: Competitiveness and Strategic Performance Potential.
+In Appendix One, Building a Comprehensive Strategic Audit, we bring together the Business Environment Audit introduced in Chapter One and the Implementation Audit introduced in Chapter Eight to present an exclusive practical framework and process for scanning the external business environment, assessing organisational capabilities and identifying strategic priorities in the concluding section: A Comprehensive TOWS Analysis: Competitiveness and Strategic Performance Potential.

 Boudreaux, D. J. (2018, September).
 Free Trade And How It Enriches Us.
 IEA Discussion Paper No. 94.
 London: The Institute of Economic Affairs.